 Karen: She seems quick to judge.
 I noticed that right away about her.

-CSI: Crime Scene Investigation: A crime scene clean-up guy who's working on Nick and Warrick's scene has just got through pontificating about respect for the dead when they find an unexpected second body shoved in a video game cabinet.
+- CSI: A crime scene clean-up guy who's working on Nick and Warrick's scene has just got through pontificating about respect for the dead when they find an unexpected second body shoved in a video game cabinet.
 The first words out of his mouth?
 "Holy mackerel, bitch in a box!"

 Zoe: Proximity alert.
 Must be coming up on something.